 The Winner: Ready for Practice

-…then the white coat is on, and your back has never been straighter.
-You have earned the greatest honor.
+Then, once the white coat is on, your back has never been straighter because you have earned the greatest honor.

 Once you are a doctor, you may want to learn how to be a surgeon.